Patrick Nwadike: 2025-26 season

 On 20 June 2025, it was announced that Nwadike would be joining FC Spartak Trnava.
 He made his debut for the club in the first round of the Europa League qualification in a 1–0 loss to BK Häcken, playing the full 90” minutes.
 Nwadike made his league debut in a 1–0 win over newcomers Tatran Presov.
 He was able to score a bicycle kick however the goal was disallowed after a foul in the build up.
 He won the man of the match.

-Nwadike scored his first goal for Spartak in a 4–3 win over Romanian club Universitatea Craiova in the Conference league qualifiers.
+Nwadike scored his first goal for Spartak in a 4–3 win over Romanian club Universitatea Craiova in the Conference league qualifiers, heading the ball after a cross from Giorgi Moistsrapishvili.
 Despite winning the game, Spartak were knocked out 6–4 on aggregate.
+Nwadike was injured in a match against Tatran Prešov in November 2025.
+For the rest of the season he would only make one appearance for Trnava in a friendly against Dynamo Malženice, where he was once again injured.